lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Given all these special properties and agricultural opportunities, one may wonder why _Azolla_ is not used all around.
 There are naturally several caveats to using _Azolla_ in practice.
-Fresh water usage, and environmental risks of growing _Azolla_ are amongst those.
+Fresh water usage and environmental risks of growing _Azolla_ are among those.
 Besides, _Azolla_ populations can collapse once _S. rufinasus_ populations settle on the plants.
 Pest control in an aquatic system is more complex than on land.
 Besides, since I'm advocating _Azolla_ as a sustainable alternative, chemical pest control is not desirable although perhaps not avoidable.
-Finally, when using _Azolla_ as feed for animals, the ferns high phenolic content in can inhibit digestion of the protein content [@Brouwer2018].
+Finally, when using _Azolla_ as feed for animals, the fern's high phenolic content can inhibit digestion of the protein content [@Brouwer2018].

 ## Azolla domestication

-Both history and recent usage of _Azolla_ in agriculture was always with local native strains.
+Both historic and recent agricultural _Azolla_ applications used local native strains.
-No cultivars exist, or has there ever been any _Azolla_ breeding to my knowledge.
+No _Azolla_ cultivars exist, or has there ever been any _Azolla_ breeding to my knowledge.
 The caveats of _Azolla_ usage, like digestion inhibition, could be tackled with modern breeding tools.
+With genomic insights and gene editing techniques, wild crops can be domesticated with incredible efficiency [@Li2018b; @Lemmon2018a].
-However, these tools require the _Azolla_ symbiosis to be domesticated [@Schluepmann2022].
+However, domestication of the _Azolla_ symbiosis has only yet begun [@Schluepmann2022].
 Collecting biodiversity is one of the first steps in domestication.
 The International Rice Research Institute (IRRI) did collect a notable amount of _Azolla_ strains [@Watanabe1992].
 Unfortunately, a decent portion of the _Azolla_ germplasm at IRRI was lost.
 Additionally, control of the sexual reproduction of the fern is essential, as detailed in \ref{it_takes_two}.
-Long term storage of the ferns spores was achieved in @Brouwer2014.
+Long-term storage of the ferns' spores was achieved in @Brouwer2014.
 Modern breeding however, requires genomic information to be established as well.
 Establishing the first _Azolla_ genome in @Li2018 was an essential step in the domestication process.
+Stable transformation or gene-editing of the symbiosis partners has yet to be unlocked and is the next major step in unlocking _Azolla_'s potential.

 ## The Azolla event